heroine-x/ImDisk/README.md

 You can get syntax help to the command line tool by typing just imdisk without parameters.

-To install/uninstall on ARM or ARM64 architectures a manual setup is needed.
+To install/uninstall on ARM64 architectures a manual setup is needed.
 More about that and other frequently asked questions in the wiki: https://github.com/LTRData/ImDisk/wiki